ExpressionEngine/ExpressionEngine-User-Guide/source/general/text_formatting.rst

 None
 ------------------------------

 ExpressionEngine will use your text exactly as you have entered it.
+This includes disabling :doc:`BBCode </general/bbcode>`.